 When to See a Doctor

-Immediately you notice any of the signs and symptoms above, visit your dentist promptly.
+Immediately you notice any of the signs and symptoms above, visit your dentist office near me promptly.
 If you experience pains, fever and any swelling in any part of your face, don’t hesitate to consult your dentist.
 Difficulty in swallowing or breathing may indicate that the tooth infection has radiated deeper into your jawbone and surrounding tissue.
 So, try as much as possible to consult your dentist immediately.
 Schedule an appointment at Emergency Dentist in Houston.

-Causes of Tooth Infection
+what Causes Tooth Infection?

 Tooth infection usually occurs when there is a bacterial invasion in the dental pulp – the inmost part of the tooth that contains the nerves, blood vessels, and connective tissues.
 Bacteria can enter either through the dental cavity or through a crack or chip in the tooth and then radiate down into the tooth root.
 The tooth infection can cause inflammation and swelling at the tip of the root.